 Like all states, Ohio requires employers to post certain labor law posters and notices, as well as keep certain records regarding employee information.

-Ohio employers are required to post labor law posters and notices under Ohio State law for the following topics:
+Employers are required to post Ohio labor law posters and notices under Ohio State law for the following topics:

 Ohio employers must also display labor law posters under federal law on the following topics: